pjmtdw/nvim-oldfiles-cleaner/README.md

 # Caveats

-- This script removes jumps, marks, and change history of the target from Shada file.
 - The original Shada file is backed up to `~/.local/state/nvim/shada/main.shada.old` before writing it.
 If something goes wrong, restore it from this location.
 - This script is only tested on Linux and macOS, so I don't know whether it works in Windows or not.

 # Open Problems

-- Using Neovim for reading/writing Shada files is quite slow.
-Can we speed it up using the msgpack library?
 - Can we write this script as pure Neovim plugin?